GorgonMeducer/Pico_Template/README.md

 # Known issue
-- Debugger support is not available for now.
+- Debugger support is only available for J-Link.
 - Not all peripheral modules are added to the compilation.
 But I guess it is just a piece of cake for you : P
 - ***Please use the elf2uf2 tool in this template*** to convert the generated axf into uf2.
 - Might need more documents...